 - Former Tax Controversy Senior Manager, Deloitte & Touche

 - Judicial Extern, U.S. District Court, Southern District of California

 - Adjunct Tax Law Professor

 - Extensive Tax Court Trial Experience

-Gary frequently represents his clients before the United States Tax Court, U.S. District Court, Internal Revenue Service, United States Attorneys Office, California Franchise Tax Board, State Board of Equalization, Employment Development Department, and California Unemployment Insurance Appeals Board.
+Gary frequently represents his clients before the United States Tax Court, U.S. District Court, Internal Revenue Service, United States Attorneys Office, California Franchise Tax Board, State Board of Equalization, and the Employment Development Department.

 Gary received an LL.M. in Taxation from New York University School of Law, a J.D. from the University of San Diego School Law, and a B.S. in Business Administration, cum laude, with a major in accounting from the University of Arizona (Tucson).
 Gary has been an adjunct professor of tax law at Golden Gate University School of Tax where he taught Advanced Federal Income Tax and Tax Research.